 As a mother, I was extremely cautious and conscious of not repeating these with my children.
-I refrained from setting any expectations or any behavioral standards based on their gender.
-I taught both of them to help me in household work when needed.
+I refrained from setting any expectations or behavioral standards based on their gender.
+I taught both of them to help me with household work when needed.

-I’ve never told my daughter ‘you are a girl’.
+I’ve never told my daughter ‘you are a girl’ in any context.
 Even today, I associate this sentence with an attempt to limit my ability, my freedom, and my dreams.

 Even with my utmost concern and awareness about keeping gender out of the conversation, I remember, it was impossible to control what family members or neighbors would comment on.
-For instance, my son used to be often teased by some relatives as ‘girlish’ for being tearful very frequently.
+For instance, my son used to be often teased by some relatives as ‘girlish’ for being tearful and sensitive.

-Leading by examples is the best way to teach
+Leading by example is the best way to teach

 “To be in your children’s lives tomorrow, you have to be in their lives today.”

-By the time my son was 13, he started refusing to do dishes or chores, or helping me in cooking.
-More I tried explaining to him the importance of sharing domestic work, the more he started resisting it.
-Then I realized, he never saw his father doing any domestic work, which is a very common social norm in India.
+By the time my son was 12, he started refusing to do dishes, and chores or help me in cooking.
+The more I tried explaining to him the importance of sharing domestic work, the more he started resisting it.
+At that point I realized, he never saw his father doing any domestic work, which is a very common social norm in India.
 Most of our close friends and families also have very divisive gender roles when it comes to domestic work.
-I realized more than what you explicitly tell them or don’t tell them, how you as a parent lead your life, influence them the most.
+More than what you explicitly tell them, how you as a parent lead your life, influences them the most.
 It all boils down to leading by example.
 Our family certainly needed more gender-equal roles.